chiruvarshith/webdev-practice/voice_todo_list/README (1).md

 - Voice-based input for easy task entry.
 - modify existing tasks by delete option to remove tasks.
 - Accessible UI for ease of use across all user groups.
-- (Demo)language selection drop down to select the language according to the user
+- language selection drop down to select the language according to the user